anjanbharadwaj/TempRepoAndroid2020/README.md

 # OneSharedSchool - Android

 # Overview
 This Android application is a joint project between Tinovation and OneSharedSchool.
 The project is currently a work-in-progress and is in the process of being alpha tested to detect bugs and crashes.
+The website portion of the project can be found here: https://github.com/OneSharedSchool-Web/onesharedschool-web.github.io.
 Check back later for a more complete final product!
 Reach out to tinovationofficerteam@gmail.com if you're a Tinovation member, OneSharedSchool volunteer, or anyone else who has questions about the application!

 # Instructions